 Depending on your financial situation, the shared assets you and your spouse hold (Texas is a community property state), and whether or not you have children, our divorce attorneys in Fort Worth, TX can assist you in finalizing a divorce through one of the following means:

 Each of these methods offers distinct benefits and disadvantages.
-If you hope to achieve the best possible outcome for your divorce in Tarrant County, it is important to speak with one of the best divorce lawyers in Fort Worth to determine how to protect your legal rights and assets.
+If you hope to achieve the best possible outcome for your divorce in Tarrant County and surrounding counties, it is important to speak with one of the best divorce lawyers in Fort Worth to determine how to protect your legal rights and assets.